anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Cluster frameworks and apps are specified at cluster launch.
 You can connect to master node to run jobs directly.

+Master node recommended m5.xlarge if less than 50 nodes.
+Spot instances are a good choice for task nodes, and only use on core & master if you're testing or very cost sensitive, there's a risk of partial data loss.
+For ML apps, use compute optimized instance.

+To grant access to the cluster, add your IP as a TCP inbound rule in the cluster's security group.

+If the app is SLA bound and the task node should complete even at on-demand price, then choose "switch to on-demand"

 The EMR instances run on EC2, AWS Data Pipeline can be used to schedule and start clusters.

 > Storage options in EMR